luchev/uni-data-structures-and-algorithms-2019/Notes.md

 Linked lists are useful if we don’t know the input size (when getting data from streams).

+Also if we want constant time for adding/removing element from the front/back and not amortized constant.

 #### Inserting a node

 ![](https://i.imgur.com/myKqfvr.png)